hpiwowar/citation11k/analysis/stats_knit_.md

 theme_bw(base_size=16)
 end.rcode-->

-## Number of reuses in a paper increases with time
+### Number of datasets in a reuse paper has increased

 The number of datasets used in a reuse paper was found to increase over time.
 Each panel reports analysis for reuse papers published that year, reusing data from any year.
 In 2002-2004 almost all reuse papers only used one or two datasets.
 By 2010, 25% of reuse papers used 3 or more datasets.